chiponchez/unt01/README.md

 untitled 01.

-This is my first html + css project.
-I just want to post it here so skilled web developers can look at it and point at my mistakes (i'll be glad if you do that).
+This is my first simple html + css project.
+Will be glad if you (yeah, yeah you - who's reading this) point at my mistakes, it'll really help me in future :).